-TunTrust Shareholders are required to safeguard their Secret Shares and remote QSCD Secret Shares and sign an agreement acknowledging their Shareholder responsibilities.
+TunTrust Shareholders are required to safeguard their Secret Shares and sign an agreement acknowledging their Shareholder responsibilities.

-The Subscriber shall memorize the activation credentials (PIN, PUK, username, password, OTP) and not share them with anyone else.
+The Subscriber shall memorize the activation credentials (PIN, username, password) and not share them with anyone else.

 TunTrust implements processes to temporarily lock access to TunTrust CA processes if a certain number of failed log-in attempts occur.